Flohhhhh/JuiceBar/README.md

 Juice Bar lives in the macOS menu bar.

+Juice Bar keeps your menu bar clean by hiding itself when there is no meaningful battery timing information to display.

 Clicking it opens a small native menu with:

 - current time remaining